tracetidwell/ncr/README.md

 ### Windows

+To install MySQL for windows, we need to first download it.
+You can do that [here](https://dev.mysql.com/downloads/installer/).
+Open the installer, select 'Developer Default', and click 'Next'.
+After completing the installation, you will need to setup MySQL.
+A new screen will open with a 'High Availability' option.
+Select 'Standalone MySQL Server' and click next.
+Click next on the next two screens until you come to 'Accounts and Roles'.
+Create a root password along with a new user.
+You should probably give this user the DB Admin role.
+Remember this username and password, as you will need to it to connect to the database through the app.

 ## Google Vision API

 To begin with, we are using Google Cloud Vision API for object detection and label generation.
 You will need to have a Google account to use their API.
 The instructions for gaining access to the API can be found [here](https://cloud.google.com/vision/docs/quickstart-client-libraries).
 Steps 1-4 must be completed.
 After 4e, save the JSON file with the API credentials as `app/google_vision_api_creds.json`.
 Step 4 will be handled in the app itself.
+Click next the rest of the way through and then 'Execute' at the end.

 ## App Credentials